Vetpetmon/SRPMeshi/README.md

 # Changelog:

 ## 1.6
+I regret to inform you that beckons are vegetarian-friendly.

 - Added configs
 - Configs are accessible in-game
 - Effects can now be toggled, see independent toggles below